timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

     print(reversed_interpretation) # Example output: "Reconsidering upheaval: The Tower suggests reconsidering sudden change.
 ```

-Philosophically, this operation resonates with ideas of self-creation, framing the querent as an agent actively shaping their path, not just passively receiving the cards' meanings.
-The "transformation" reversal is a "clinamen", an invitation to overturn determinism.
+Philosophically, this operation resonates with ideas of self-creation, positioning the querent as an agent actively shaping their path, rather than passively receiving the cards' meanings.
+The "transformation" reversal is a "clinamen", an invitation to overturn or depart from determinism.

 - How do we encode the specific actions or reflections associated with each transformation type?
 Should these be predefined or generated dynamically (procedurally?) based on the querent's input?
 - How do we guide the querent through the process of identifying their relationship to the upright meaning and proposed transformation?
 Should we use a decision tree, an iterative dialogue, or another method to scaffold this interaction?